 - corporations: articles of incorporation, organizational agreements, minutes of annual meetings, resolutions, authorities for signature;

 - partnership: a copy of the partnership agreement; verification that necessary parties are participating in the Easement;

 - trusts: trust agreement, affidavit of no change in the trust; and

 - Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed and the Survey.
 A brief explanation of any discrepancy between the property descriptions on these documents must be submitted.

-- The Tax Map identifier (SBL) matches on all documents.
+- The Tax Map Section, Block and Lot (SBL) matches on all documents.

 - Survey includes metes and bounds description.